-The Greencourt and roof downspouts also serves to collect and store rainwater from the roof, connected by the spine to the Mechanical core, which filters the rainwater for reuse in the house and garden.
-The Courtyard also shelters storage for greywater harvested from the house and filtered for reuse.
+The Greencourt and roof downspouts also serves to gather and store rainwater from the roof, connected by the spine to the Mechanical core, which filters the rainwater for reuse in the house and garden.
+The Greencourt also shelters storage for greywater harvested from the house and filtered for reuse.

 reACT GreenCourt as water collection hub